aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-wrapper/using-plugins/UsingTheHostMonitoringPlugin.md

 The figure above shows a simplified workflow of Enhanced Failure Monitoring (EFM).
 Enhanced Failure Monitoring is a feature available from the Host Monitoring connection plugin.
 There is a monitor that will periodically check the connected database node's health, or availability.
 If a database node is determined to be unhealthy, the connection will be aborted.
 The Host Monitoring connection plugin uses the [Enhanced Failure Monitoring Parameters](#enhanced-failure-monitoring-parameters) and a database node's responsiveness to determine whether a node is healthy.

 ### The Benefits Enhanced Failure Monitoring
 Enhanced Failure Monitoring helps user applications detect failures earlier.
 When a user application executes a query, EFM may detect that the connected database node is unavailable.
 When this happens, the query is cancelled and the connection will be aborted.
-This allows queries to fail fast instead of failing due to a timeout.
+This allows queries to fail fast instead of waiting indefinitely or failing due to a timeout.

 One case in which EFM is particularly helpful is when it is used in conjunction with the [Failover connection plugin](./UsingTheFailoverPlugin.md).
 When EFM discovers a database node failure, the connection will be aborted.
 Without the Failover plugin, the connection would be terminated up to the user application level.
-With the Failover plugin, the JDBC Wrapper can attempt to failover to a different, healthy database node where the query can be retried.
+With the Failover plugin, the JDBC Wrapper can attempt to failover to a different, healthy database node where the query can be executed.

 Not all user applications will have a need for Enhanced Failure Monitoring.
 If a user application's query times are predictable and short, and the application does not execute any long-running SQL queries, Enhanced Failure Monitoring may be replaced with an alternative that consumes fewer resources and is simpler to configure.
 Two [alternatives](#enhanced-failure-monitoring-alternatives) are setting a [simple network timeout](#simple-network-timeout), or using [TCP Keepalive](#tcp-keepalive).